graydot/granola-coach/README.md

 # Granola Meeting Analyzer

-AI-powered meeting feedback using GPT-5.
-Analyzes your Granola meetings daily at 5 PM.
+*AI-powered meeting feedback using GPT-5.
+Analyzes your Granola meetings daily at 5 PM.*

+You take meeting notes in Granola.
+You have action items.
+Granola coach uses the same transcripts to coach you on how to run meetings better.

 ## Install